Radisson Blu Bamako attack: Attack

 A delegation of the Organisation internationale de la Francophonie was in the hotel at the time of the attack.
-Ten Chinese citizens; twenty Indian citizens; about a dozen American citizens, including personnel from the US Embassy; seven Algerian citizens, including six diplomats; two Russian citizens; two Moroccan citizens; seven Turkish Airlines staff; and an unknown number of French citizens were reported to have been among those taken hostage.
+Ten Chinese citizens, twenty Indian citizens, about a dozen American citizens including personnel from the US Embassy, seven Algerian citizens including six diplomats, two Russian citizens, two Moroccan citizens, seven Turkish Airlines staff, and an unknown number of French citizens were reported to have been among those taken hostage.
 Two Canadian mining executives were some of the last hostages rescued.
 Twelve crew from Air France, who were also in the hotel, were extracted and safely released.
 Three United Nations staff were safely removed from the hotel, but it remains unknown how many were caught inside.
 Several delegates from MINUSMA were present at the hotel attending a meeting on the peace process in the country.
 More than 100 hostages were freed.

-UN peacekeepers supported the Malian Armed Forces by reinforcing security around the hotel.
-25 U.S. Special Forces were in Bamako at the time of the attack and assisted Malian forces in evacuating civilians to secure locations.
-An official from the U.S. Defense Department said that 22 military and civilian department personnel were in the city, including five people who were at the hotel.
-However, he added that everyone was accounted for and there were no reports of injuries.
-One member, who was outside, entered the hotel to help first responders move civilians to secure locations while the Malian operation was ongoing.
+The UN peacekeepers supported the Malian Armed Forces by reinforcing security around the hotel.
+25 U.S. government personnel were in Bamako at the time of the attack, some of whom assisted Malian forces in evacuating civilians to secure locations.
+A group of five U.S. Diplomatic Security Service personnel were the first responders to enter the building.
+Two of these personnel were decorated for their role in rescuing hostages, with U.S. Army Sergeant First Class Kyle Morgan receiving the Distinguished Service Cross for exceptional heroism, and Gunnery Sergeant Jarad Stout receiving the Silver Star.
 Another member helped at the Joint Operations Center, which was set up to respond to the incident.
-The official also said that the forces did not directly participate in the operation.
-A further 12 U.S. citizens were rescued by security forces, according to AFRICOM.
+A further 12 U.S. citizens were rescued by Malian security forces, according to AFRICOM.